 The initial indication of an electrical fire is the odor of burning insulation.
 The immediate response is to turn the master switch "OFF".
-Then close off ventilating air as much as practical to reduce the chances of a sustained fire.
-If electrical power is indispensable for the flight, an attempt may be made to identify and cut off the defective circuit as follows:
+Then close off ventilating air as much as practical to

 Master switch "OFF"

 All other switches (except ignition) "OFF"